 bootargs env is an optional setting for booti.
 The boot.img includes a default bootargs, which is used if there is no definition of the bootargs environment.

 Some SoCs on SABRE-SD boards do not have MAC address fused.
-Therefore, to use FEC in U-Boot, set the following environment:
+Therefore, if you want to use FEC in U-Boot, set the following environment: